naimdjon/ma120_f2016/exercise7_hadoop_custom_reader/exercise7_hadoop_custom_reader.md

 1. Find out how many students there are
 2. Calculate average scores per subject.
 3. Find the student with the highest average score.

+NB!
+It is obvious that you are not allowed to use Linux tools to find answers.